-My mindfulness meditation class ended at 5:15 and dinner guests were due to arrive at 6:30.
-I had worked throughout the afternoon to prepare for the party, making quinoa salad and cutting the asparagus and chilling the wine and setting the table so all I had to do was roast the salmon and asparagus.
+My mindfulness meditation class ended at 5:15, and dinner guests were due to arrive at 6:30.
+I had worked throughout the afternoon to prepare for the party—making quinoa salad, cutting asparagus, chilling wine, and setting the table—so all I had to do was roast the salmon and asparagus.
 We were hosting two couples—my friend David and his girlfriend, plus newlyweds who had just moved to town—so with me, my husband, and two of our kids, that made eight people for dinner.

-Ten place mats, ten plates, ten pressed white napkins, ten forks, ten knives, ten water glasses.
+Ten place mats, 10 plates, 10 pressed white napkins, 10 forks, 10 knives, 10 water glasses.
 Ten dessert plates waiting expectantly on the counter in the kitchen.
-All extremely organized.
-But not.
+All extremely organized—but not.

 “Do you want to join us?”
 David said, and I moved my seat to be closer, and we all laughed and made jokes about the imaginary guests who hadn’t shown up.
 We left the two extra place settings on the table.
 Everyone stayed a bit too late, which is always a good sign, and I imagine that as David and his girlfriend got ready for bed that night, one said to the other, “Well, that was fun, but it’s too bad about Kristin.”

-We’ve all lost things over the years—and perhaps you’ve lost more in this past year, during the coronavirus pandemic, than in all the years leading up to it.
+We’ve all lost things over the years—and perhaps you’ve lost more in this past few years, since the COVID pandemic, than in all the years leading up to them.
 If that is the case, I am so sorry.
 Hopefully your sense of humor is still intact.
 Hopefully you know that it doesn’t matter if your thought train is headed over the cliff, because it’s the feelings that linger when the train is upside down with its wheels spinning in the air.
 I’m aware that setting the table for two imaginary people may be a sign of cognitive decline—or a signal of a generous person with a welcoming attitude toward her fellow man.

 It allows you to see that everyone around you is beset with frailties and blessed with strengths, just as you are.

-If you’re wise, you look at the indignities of midlife (sleepless nights, elderly parents, a house full of crap you no longer need, not knowing how to dress, adultish children who persist in finding new ways to worry you—should I go on?) and think, Consider the alternative.
-You possess grace and patience and wit when faced with these indignities, because you have gained perspective by watching terrible things happen to people you love and your catalog of sadness has grown quite thick.
+If you’re wise, you look at the indignities of midlife (e.g., sleepless nights, elderly parents, a house full of crap you no longer need, not knowing how to dress, adult-ish children who persist in finding new ways to worry you—should I go on?) and think, consider the alternative.
+You possess grace, and patience, and wit when faced with these indignities, because you have gained perspective by watching terrible things happen to people you love, and your catalog of sadness has grown quite thick.
 You are old enough to have heard stories of unfathomable grief, and you never forget any of them, even as more accumulate over the years: a terminal diagnosis, a child with mental illness, the failure of a love that was supposed to last a lifetime, a global pandemic.
-You carry these stories with you, thinking, Consider the alternative.
+You carry these stories with you, thinking, consider the alternative.

 When I was in my late 30s, I bought a house from a kooky 70-year-old woman who wore ribbed white tank tops without a bra and left a big messy pile of old family photos on the floor of the garage when she moved out.
 I gathered them in a neat stack, put them in an envelope, and sent them to her, because it was incomprehensible to me that she had left them intentionally.
 Old family photos have meaning!
 But that kooky lady knew then what I know now, which is that they don’t.
 Old family photos are just things, and if you’re smart, you know to value memories over things, because although both fade, one can live on in your head while the other just ends up at Goodwill or in some grown kid’s first apartment covered in water rings because what’s a coaster?

 I salute the woman who has perhaps stopped caring about things.
 Maybe even about decorating in general.
-She looks at her dining-room door frame and sighs, not because the paint is chipped but because she remembers the winter her six-year-old ran into it while riding his Big Wheel inside the house every day.
+She looks at her dining room doorframe and sighs, not because the paint is chipped but because she remembers the winter her 6-year-old ran into it while riding his Big Wheel inside the house every day.
 Why should she paint over it?
-Maybe the chipped paint sometimes makes her feel like her life is completely out of control, but more often it makes her smile, because that six-year-old is 18 and most of what she knows about his life comes from Venmo.
-What she wouldn’t give to have that boy banging into the door frame again, shouting to her with glee, just for an afternoon.
+Maybe the chipped paint sometimes makes her feel like her life is completely out of control, but more often it makes her smile, because that 6-year-old is 18 now, and most of what she knows about his life comes from Venmo.
+What she wouldn’t give to have that boy banging into the doorframe again, shouting to her with glee, just for an afternoon.